Why Launch a Community Challenge on Diversity in Think Tanks

 - what can be done to move ahead on this, together.

-Beyond analysis, the goal of the challenge is to prototype and test approaches to contribute to a more inclusive think tank landscape in Germany.
+Beyond analysis, the goal of the challenge was to prototype and test approaches to contribute to a more inclusive think tank landscape in Germany.

 We are aware that fostering diversity in institutions is a long-term challenge that we won't solve once and for all within five months.
 But we are curious to see what difference we can make in such a limited time-frame if we bring colleagues from different think-tanks together for a sprint.